srinathkr07/Student-Course-Registration-System/README.md

 To start the application, give the absolute path of the two JSON files **availablecourses.json** and **overallstudents.json** in **dashboard.js**, run **app.js** and open http://localhost:4000 in the browser.

-availablecourses.json contains the small set of available courses that the student can register.
+availablecourses.json contains the small set of available courses that the students can register.
 It contains the details of 7 courses such as course name, course code and slot.

 overallstudents.json contains the small set of students with which this application was built.
 It contains the details of 6 students such as Registration no., Password (both of which are used as login credentials), Name, CGPA and Type of student (Day Scholar or Hosteller).